neb636/no-js/readme.md

 Install with [Bower](http://bower.io/):
 ``bower install --save no-js``

-To use No Js in your project simply include the plugin js file in the footer section of your HTML file:
+To use no-js in your project simply include the plugin js file in the footer section of your HTML file:
 ```html
 <script type="text/javascript" src="js/jquery.no-js.js"></script>